Sort out your Centrelink debt with these steps

 - what they say you were entitled to for the same period.

-Once you have these details, get legal advice from a specialist service.
-To find your nearest service, check National Welfare Rights Network.
+Once you have these details, get free and independent legal advice from a specialist service about what you can do if you dispute that you owe some or all of the debt.
+To find your nearest service, check Economic Justice Australia.

 a.
 Work out what you can afford to pay